Justia Lawyer Rating

 In the meantime, Saddozai had filed a federal complaint in pro per on September 11, 2018.

-On October 2, 2018, Saddozai filed a procedurally complaint prison grievance (“third time’s a charm”) prison grievance about the excessive force incident.
+On October 2, 2018, Saddozai filed a procedurally compliant prison grievance (“third time’s a charm”) prison grievance about the excessive force incident.
 The prison responded by denying the relief at the first level of review, so he appealed on the second level on October 28, 2018, which was also denied.
 Saddozai then appealed to the third level and on February 5, 2019, he received a final administrative decision.
 At this point, Saddozai had fully exhausted his administrative remedies.

 As to Saddozai’s federal action, the U.S. District Court screened Saddozai’s complaint on January 16, 2019, under 28 U.S.C. § 1915A(a) and dismissed it with leave to amend.
 The complaint included not only the allegation of excessive force, but also failure of the prison to offer religious accommodations and denial of access to the prison law library.